thinkingmachines/geowrangler/DEVELOPMENT.md

 **Set-up with virtualenv**

-Set up your Python env with `virtualenv` and install pre-commits and the necessary python libs by running the following commands.
+Set up your Python env with `virtualenv` and install the necessary python libs by running the following commands.

 Remember to replace `<your-github-id>` in the github url below with your GitHub ID to clone from your fork.